otb2124/workgreg/README.md

 This repository contains the standalone frontend workspace built with **Angular 19+**[cite: 2].
 It is designed as a single codebase that can be deployed as a standard web application or packaged into a cross-platform desktop application using **Tauri v2**[cite: 2].

-> **Note:** The backend service (`workgreg-api`) has been moved to its own repository.
-This client communicates with the backend via REST API endpoints authenticated with JWT bearer tokens[cite: 2].

 ---

 ## 🏗️ Architecture Overview